 Rotator Cuff Tendinitis/Tear

-Rotator cuff diseases include inflammation (tendinitis) and possibly a partial- or full-thickness tear of the tendon.
+Rotator cuff diseases include inflammation (tendonitis) and possibly a partial- or full-thickness tear of the tendon.
 This causes marked pain in the shoulder region, which may worsen at night or with activities in which the arms are held over the head.
 Rotator cuff problems are caused by cumulative trauma throughout one's lifetime.
 It is believed to be partially caused by impingement of the tendon on a bone spur within the shoulder.
-Rotator cuff tendinitis or tear is fairly common.
+Rotator cuff tendonitis or tear is fairly common.
 It is usually detected by means of placing the shoulder through ranges of motion that reproduce the pain.

-Open Video Transcripts
+Open Video Transcript

 © 2000-2017 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.